Macroz/valo/README.md

 _vʌlə/_<br>
 _noun_

 1. the natural agent that stimulates sight and makes things visible.
-    "the valo of the Sun"
+_"the valo of the Sun"_<br>
 synonyms: light; loxone, hue
 antonyms: darkness, shadow, kaamos

 ## Usage